-Getting your home pre-inspected is a smart idea when you plan to list your home for sale.
+Getting your Home Pre-Inspection Prior to List is a smart idea for sale.
 Not only will it allow you to see what repairs are needed, but it also lets potential buyers know that you have known about these issues.
 Identifying repairs that need to be made before you put your home on the market will avoid any additional negotiations.
 Another advantage is that it will help you sell your home faster than if it’s riddled with problems.

 Why you should get a pre-listing inspection